-Government to shut down in fight over Trump's wall
+Government to shut down in fight over Trump's border wall

 Republican Senators Lamar Alexander and Marco Rubio expressed frustration with what they said was Trump’s shifting position.

-Rubio said that earlier in the week the Republicans went with their funding bill because Pence had told them the White House was open to such a proposal.
+Rubio said that earlier in the week Republican senators went with the bipartisan funding bill because Pence had told them the White House was open to such a proposal.

 “We had a reasonable path and there was every indication from the president that he would sign it,” Alexander said.